invokable/atproto-lexicon-contracts/README.md

 Auto generated pure PHP interface and enum that you can use to create your own client.

+Versioning is also automatic, so even if breaking changes are included, only the patch version changes.

 ## Requirements
 - PHP >= 8.2